rickballard/CoCivium/README.md

 ### Systemic
 - Problems are **socio-technical**; we need **two eyes** (citizen ├ù system) to see the whole.
 - No shared path from **voice ΓåÆ draft ΓåÆ decision ΓåÆ action ΓåÆ accountability** with feedback loops.
-- **GoodhartΓÇÖs law:** metrics get gamed; incentives misalign without explicit guardrails.
+- **Goodhart's Law:** metrics get gamed; incentives misalign without explicit guardrails.

 ---